- GET INVOLVED

 COVID-19 has kids at home away from friends, classrooms, and their usual routines.
 NAMI Maine has put together some resources and activities that we hope will help families and loved ones come together for fun and learning during this time!

 Not sure how to talk about COVID-19 with the youth in your life?
 Check out this resource from the Substance Abuse and Mental Health Service Administration, which includes some great tips for talking with kids of all ages about infectious diseases.
+For more suggested apps, podcasts, and videos to boost mental health for kids, click here.

 PBS also has tips on how to talk to kids about COVID-19, while Active Minds has recommendations on how young adults can manage their mental health while distanced from their peers.
 Locally, Maine's GEAR Parent Network offers assistance to parents over the phone at 1-800-264-9224.
 Visit their website for more info.